Amzani/apidesk-sdk-test-def/docs/models/components/accounttype.md

 # AccountType

-Indicates the type of bank account, such as checking, savings, or business.
-This classification helps in managing the company's financial accounts appropriately within the CRM.
-The account type should be specified as recognized by the bank.
+The classification of the company's bank account, such as checking or savings.
+This property helps determine the account's features and limitations.
+Ensure the account type is specified accurately to avoid transaction issues.

 ## Example Usage